 Population of critically endangered Gharial up in Babai River

-May 10, 2018-The population of critically endangered gharials (Gavialis gangeticus) is increasing in the Babai river that flows through the Bardiya National Park (BNP).
+The population of critically endangered gharials (Gavialis gangeticus) is increasing in the Babai river that flows through the Bardiya National Park (BNP).

 According to the BNP, 70 gharials have been spotted in the river lately.
 Badri Binod Dahal, the park’s assistant conservation officer, said the gharial numbers were increasing thanks to the availability of prey and suitable habitat around Parewa Odar area in the Babai river.

 Two years ago, there were only 18 gharials in the Babai river.